OwnGoalStudio/XXTouchElite/docs/lua-manual/screen.md

 * timeout
   * *integer*, *optional*, timeout, in milliseconds.
 Default `3000`
 * rectangles
-  * *table*, returns a table of rectangle positions, each element is a *List* containing eight *float* elements, corresponding to the four vertices of the detected rectangle, in the order of top-left, top-right, bottom-left, bottom-right
+  * *table*, returns a table of rectangle positions, each element is a *list* containing eight *float* elements, corresponding to the four vertices of the detected rectangle, in the order of top-left, top-right, bottom-left, bottom-right
 * details
-  * *List*, each element is an *associative table*, corresponding to the elements in **rectangles**, containing the following fields:
+  * *list*, each element is an *associative table*, corresponding to the elements in **rectangles**, containing the following fields:
-    * `center` *List*, coordinates of the center of the recognition result on the screen or image `{ x, y }`
+    * `center` *list*, coordinates of the center of the recognition result on the screen or image `{ x, y }`
-    * `bounding_box` *List*, bounding box of the recognition result on the screen or image `{ x1, y1, x2, y2 }`
+    * `bounding_box` *list*, bounding box of the recognition result on the screen or image `{ x1, y1, x2, y2 }`
     * `confidence` *float*, confidence of the recognition result, range 0.0 ~ 1.0
-    * `payload` *List*, containing eight *float* elements, corresponding to the four vertices of the detected rectangle, in the order of top-left, top-right, bottom-left, bottom-right
+    * `payload` *list*, containing eight *float* elements, corresponding to the four vertices of the detected rectangle, in the order of top-left, top-right, bottom-left, bottom-right

 ```lua title="Details Table Structure"
 {